Pangauwin/Hell-OS/README.md

  - Left Button : 2

 For the ground/power connection, just check out the upper picture.
-If you choose to change those pins, you must register the changes in the variables.hpp file (located on the root of the project) in order to make this project work.
+If you choose to change those pins, you must register the changes in the variables.hpp file (located on the root of the project) in order to make the code work.
+Just check out the Code Execution Instruction paragraph to finish the setup.

 ## Code Execution Instructions